hatemosphere/CS-API-Exercise/README.md

 ### 2. Create an API
 Create an HTTP-API (e.g. REST) that allows reading & writing (maybe even updating & deleting) data from your database.
 Tech stack and language are your choice.
+The API we would like you to implement is described in [API.md](./API.md)

 ### 3. Dockerize
 Automate setup of your database & API with Docker, so it can be run everywhere comfortably with one or two commands.